Naʼvi language

-The Naʼvi language (Naʼvi: Lìʼfya leNaʼvi) is a fictional constructed language originally made for the 2009 film Avatar.
-In the film franchise, the language is spoken by the Naʼvi, a race of sapient humanoids indigenous to the extraterrestrial moon Pandora.
+The Naʼvi language (Naʼvi: Lìʼfya leNaʼvi) is a constructed language originally made for the 2009 film Avatar.
+In the film franchise, the language is spoken by the Naʼvi, a species of sapient humanoids indigenous to the extraterrestrial moon Pandora.
 The language was created by Paul Frommer, a professor at the USC Marshall School of Business with a doctorate in linguistics.
 Naʼvi was designed to fit moviemaker James Cameron's conception of what the language should sound like in the film.
-It had to be realistically learnable by the fictional human characters of the film and pronounceable by the actors, but also not closely resemble any single human language.
+It had to be realistically learnable by the human characters of the film and pronounceable by the actors, but also not closely resemble any single human language.

 When the film was released in 2009, Naʼvi had a growing vocabulary of about a thousand words, but understanding of its grammar was limited to the language's creator.
-However, this has changed subsequently as Frommer has expanded the lexicon to more than 2600 words and has published the grammar, thus making Naʼvi a relatively complete, learnable and serviceable language.
+However, this has changed subsequently as Frommer has expanded the lexicon to more than 2600 words and has published the grammar.

 Roots

 The Naʼvi language has its origins in James Cameron's early work on Avatar.
 In 2005, while the film was still in scriptment form, Cameron felt it needed a complete, consistent language for the alien characters to speak.
-He had written approximately thirty words for this alien language but wanted a linguist to create the language in full.
-His production company, Lightstorm Entertainment, contacted the linguistics department at the University of Southern California seeking someone who would be interested in creating such a language.
+He had written approximately 30 words for this alien language but wanted a linguist to create the language in full.
+His production company, Lightstorm Entertainment, contacted the linguistics department at the University of Southern California (USC) seeking someone who would be interested in creating such a language.
 Edward Finegan, a professor of linguistics at USC, thought that the project would appeal to Paul Frommer, with whom he had co-authored a linguistics textbook, and so forwarded Lightstorm's inquiry on to him.
 Frommer and Cameron met to discuss the director's vision for the language and its use in the film; at the end of the meeting, Cameron shook Frommer's hand and said "Welcome aboard."

 Based on Cameron's initial list of words, which had a "Polynesian flavor" according to Frommer, the linguist developed three different sets of meaningless words and phrases that conveyed a sense of what an alien language might sound like: one using contrasting tones, one using varying vowel lengths, and one using ejective consonants.
 Of the three, Cameron liked the sound of the ejectives most.
 His choice established the phonology that Frommer would use in developing the rest of the Naʼvi language – morphology, syntax, and an initial vocabulary – a task that took six months.